-Are you considering Chicago real estate investment in 2020?
-If you’re wondering where should you buy Chicago investment properties, you’ll find all the answers here, in one place.
+Looking to invest in the Chicago real estate market in 2021?
+If you're wondering where should you buy Chicago investment properties, you'll find all the answers here, in one place.
 Chicago is one of the major cities in the U.S., where you can find affordable investment properties for sale.
 However, not every neighborhood in Chicago is desirable for residents, and many desirable neighborhoods are a poor choice for real estate investment.

 Rental rates for Chicago rental properties are appreciating more slowly than average, increasing at 0.9 percent a year.
 This is one third less than the 1.5 percent rental rate increase in 2019 for the country as a whole.
-The average house in Chicago sits on the market for 50 to 55 days.
+The average house in Chicago sits on the market for 23 days.
 However, hot homes can sell in just 7 days and 1% above the list price.

 Best Places To Buy Chicago Investment Properties